The Victorian Government is committed to supporting multiculturalcommunities, including Victoria’s diverse South Asian communities.

-The Advisory Council will be chaired by the Minister for Multicultural Affairs, the Hon Robin Scott MP, and comprise up to 25 representatives from South Asian communities, representing a diversity of ages, religious and cultural backgrounds, and a gender balance.
+The Advisory Council will comprise up to 25 representatives from South Asian communities, representing a diversity of ages, religious and cultural backgrounds, and a gender balance.

 Members of South Asian communities who are interested in sitting on the Advisory Council can submit an expression of interest outlining their suitability for the role, along with their CV, by emailing firstname.lastname@example.org.

-Expressions of interest close on 22 December 2017.
+Expressions of interest closed on 22 December 2017.

 *Please note that membership is not remunerated.